 Suddenly, it is dark and it rains dru.
 She invites me to come and take shelter under the veranda.
 Beckons me to push my bike under the eaves.
 It's the deluge.

 A smiling lady, whom I suppose to be her mother, has already taken out a chair, invites me to sit down.
 Kopi?
 Well, a little coffee is not a bad thing, considering what's coming down...
 Might as well wait for it to pass.

 In the doorway, young children, two little boys and two little girls come to watch me, a little intimidated.
 As soon as I look at them, they take refuge inside and chuckle with laughter.

 My new friend, Omi

 The girl is called Omi.
 An angel.
 I thought I could leave again after kopi, the short story of my life as a tourist in three words Bahasa, the photos with her nieces and her brother, the promise to become her friend on Facebook ...

 I did 20 meters on the bike, with my rain poncho.
 And turn around immediately.
 The rear tire was completely flat.

-After inspection of the tire, Omi's brother shakes his head.
+After inspecting the tire, Omi's brother shakes his head.
 She turns to me, talks to me, and I grasp a few words: tinggal, tidur, di sini... stay, sleep, here.
 Obviously, I did not take my landlord's phone number.
 Obviously, the phone of my guesthouse does not answer.

 Not possible.
 I have to take my bus ticket to Rantepao in the evening, if I want to be able to get back to Makassar in time for my flight back to the North, to Manado.
 I want to repair.

 Omi takes my bike, makes me sit behind her, and we drive, in the pebble and holes, despite the flat tire, at low speed, to the semblance of town I had passed, a few kilometers earlier.
 For nothing.

 Tutup!
 Closed!
 The repairman of the corner is closed.